tommybennett/slickc/README.md

 looking up algorithms in a reference.

-In addition, some of the mnemonics will write the lambda for you, for example the count_if menemonic `cni` will expand to:
+In addition, some of the mnemonics will write the lambda for you, for example the count_if mnemonic `cni` will expand to:

 ```
   auto num = count_if( begin(v), end(v), [](const auto& elem) {